JustAPerson/ep_rename/README.md

 to add an extra zero.
 If you had 100 episodes, `--zero-pad` without an argument will automatically deduce the width should be three.

-Consider a directory with multiple seasons worth all numbers sequentially:
+Consider a directory with multiple seasons worth all numbered sequentially:

     ./Dragon Ball - 001 [x264].mkv
     ./Dragon Ball - 002 [x264].mkv